stat545ubc-2023/mda-maggiechops/main.md

 favourite type of tree and a symbol national Canadian identity!) across various Vancouver communities.

-    #to plot the distribution of maple trees (Acer genus) across Vancouver communities, we need to first group the data by neighbourhood, then filter to only select and count tees from the Acer genus
+    #plotting the distribution of maple trees (Acer genus) across Vancouver communities
+    #we need to first group the data by neighbourhood
+    #then filter to only select and count tees from the Acer genus
     acer_count <- vancouver_trees %>%
       group_by(neighbourhood_name) %>%
       filter(genus_name == "ACER") %>%